Course Catalog 2024-2025

 Fall

-WRT 291 Colloquium: Lakes Writing Workshop (4 Credits)
+WRT 291 Colloquium: Topics: Lakes Writing Workshop (4 Credits)

 Topics Course.
 An intermediate-level workshop in which writers develop their skills through intensive reading, writing, revising, and critique.
 Topic changes annually.
 Emphasis on narrative writing, broadly defined to include a variety of genres, depending on the interests of the current holder of the Lakes writing residency.
 Enrollment limited to 12. {L}